-Proprioceptive Neuromuscular Facilitation for Dance Education Dr. Mila Parrish - School of Dance
+Dynamic Alignment and Proprioceptive Neuromuscular Facilitation for Dance Education UTLC Scholarship of Teaching & Learning Travel Grant Dr. Mila Parrish - School of Dance

 The training of dancers has evolved over time.
 Significant change in pedagogy is due to dance educators understanding of somatics and the implications of dynamic alignment, core stability particularly efficient use of the transverse abdominals and functional movement patterns.
 As high-performance athletes, dancers benefit from exercises designed to foster core strength.
 A particular emphasis is placed on spiraling and spinal rotation because of its common association with functional movement and injury.
-Incorporating traditional pilates exercises within the dance class support the development of the proprioceptive aspects of three dimensional, multi-planar core stability.
+Incorporating traditional pilates exercises within the dance class, support the development of the proprioceptive aspects of three dimensional, multi-planar core stability.